timokoessler/2FAGuard/README.md

 ## Download

-You can download the latest version of 2FAGuard [here](https://2faguard.app#download) or directly from the Releases section of this repository.
+You can download the latest version of 2FAGuard [from the official website](https://2faguard.app#download) or directly from the Releases section of this repository.
+The app is also available on the Microsoft Store and supports Windows 10 (1903+) and 11.

 ## FAQ